 Another way to enjoy the water on Labor Day is to play water games.
-Get a back of water balloons and have kids help you fill them up; then have a water balloon contest, or better yet, a water balloon war!
+Get a back of water balloons and have the kids help you fill them up; then have a water balloon toss, or better yet, a water balloon war!

 Cook Up a Cookout

 There might not be a food more American than barbecue.
 Barbecue some ribs and hotdogs with a side of beans cooked up on an American-made cast-iron skillet for that country flavor on Labor Day.

 While you’re cooking up, set out a few outdoor games for your family to enjoy, like the classic cornhole.
 This game is fun for all ages, and depending on the design of the board, the game feels even more classically American.
 Did you know the game was first patented in Massachusetts in 1883?